sifatul-islam-onik/Console-Application-Development-Using-Numerical-Methods/README.md

 ## Function description

+### Linear Equations

+solveUsingGaussianElimination(vector<vector<double>>& a, vector<double>& b): This function applies Gaussian elimination with partial pivoting to solve a system of linear equations where a is a reference to a 2D vector representing the coefficient matrix and b is a reference to a vector containing the constants on the right side of each equation.
+Initially, the function augments matrix a by appending vector b as an extra column to prepare it for elimination.
+For each column, it identifies the row with the largest pivot element and swaps rows if necessary (partial pivoting) to maximize numerical accuracy.
+The function then performs forward elimination to create zeros below each pivot element by subtracting scaled versions of the pivot row from the rows below.
+Once in upper triangular form, it proceeds with back substitution to calculate each variable's value, starting from the last row upward.
+If any pivot value is near zero, indicating that the matrix is singular, the function outputs a warning and returns an empty vector.
+Otherwise it returns a vector with the solution values for each variable in the system.

+gaussianElimination(): This function serves as a high-level interface for solving a system of linear equations using Gaussian elimination.
+It does not take any parameters.
+Instead, it manages input, computation and output within its scope.
+This function first prompts the user for the number of variables in the system, then gathers user input for the coefficient matrix a and the constant vector b.
+After collecting these values, it calls solveUsingGaussianElimination with a and b as arguments to perform the calculations.
+If a solution vector is returned, the function prints each variable's solution, formatted to six decimal places.
+If the matrix is singular, a message is displayed and no solution is output.
+Thus, gaussianElimination orchestrates the entire process of solving linear equations from receiving input to delivering results.

+solveUsingGaussJordan(vector<vector<double>>& a, vector<double>& b, int& check): This function performs the Gauss-Jordan elimination process on a system of linear equations to solve for the variables, where a is a reference to a 2D vector representing the coefficient matrix, b is a reference to a vector containing constants and check is a reference to an integer that is updated to indicate if the matrix is singular.
+The function begins by augmenting matrix a with vector b to create an extended matrix for the elimination process.
+For each column, it finds the row with the largest pivot element, then swaps rows if necessary to ensure numerical stability (partial pivoting).
+If any pivot element is near zero, indicating a nearly singular matrix, the function outputs an error message, sets check to 0 and exits.
+If the pivot is non-zero, it normalizes the pivot row by dividing each element by the pivot value.
+Then it performs row operations to create zeros above and below each pivot, effectively reducing the matrix to reduced row echelon form (RREF).
+Finally the solution is stored in vector b with each element representing a solution to one variable in the system.

+gaussJordan(): This function is the primary interface for solving a system of linear equations using the Gauss-Jordan elimination method.
+It takes no parameters, handling input, processing and output directly.
+The function first prompts the user for the number of variables, then reads the coefficient matrix a and constant vector b from user input.
+It initializes a variable check to 1 which will indicate whether the matrix is singular.
+The function then calls solveUsingGaussJordan, passing a, b and check as arguments to perform the elimination.
+If the solution is successful (check remains 1), it outputs each solution with six decimal places, formatted as x1, x2 etc. If the matrix is singular, a message is displayed and no solution is printed.
+Thus gaussJordan encapsulates the complete Gauss-Jordan elimination process from input to result presentation.

 ### Non-Linear Equations

 double f(vector<double>&v,double x): This function takes a vector which contains coefficients of a polynomial and a value of x as input.
 It returns the value of the polynomial at x.